Oral Wellness is an essential factor for a full-fledged part of life, for well-being and general health.

 - Evaluate your need for fluoride

-Having a routine preventative check-up schedule with your hygienist and Dr. Mitul, Dr. Dhaval, and Dr. Kinjal help you prevent not only tooth decay and periodontal disease but also avoid expensive procedures and extra time in the dental chair.
+Having a routine preventative check-up schedule with your hygienist.
+It helps you prevent not only tooth decay and periodontal disease but also avoid expensive procedures and extra time in the dental chair.

-There are 2 parts to a regular dental visit – check-up, or examination and the washing, or oral treatment.
+There are two parts to a regular dental visit – check-up, or examination and the washing, or oral treatment.

 At the dental check-up, your dental expert will check for cavities.
 X-rays might be taken to identify cavities between your teeth.
 The exam will also include a check for plaque and tartar on your teeth.
-Plaque is a clear, sticky layer of bacteria.
-If it is not eliminated, it can harden and become tartar.
+The plag is a transparent, sticky layer of bacteria.
+If it not removed can harden and become tartar.
 You cannot remove tartar with brushing and flossing.
-If plaque and tartar build up on your teeth, they can cause oral diseases.
+If plaque and tartar build-up on your teeth, they can cause oral diseases.

 Daily teeth Prevention at Home

-Another important part of your oral health is your diet.
+Another essential part of your oral health is your diet.
 Acidic foods and drinks can erode paint just as a balanced diet can help keep your teeth and gums strong and healthy.